-If interested in partaking in FSP or CREP, please contact the Cooperative Resource Management Forester, Irene Sprecher, (808) 587-4167, [email protected] If interested in NRCS programs, please contact your appropriate Local Service Center.
+If interested in partaking in FSP or CREP, please contact the Forestry Program at the DLNR Division of Forestry and Wildlife.
+If interested in NRCS programs, please contact your appropriate Local Service Center.
 For U.S. Fish and Wildlife programs, visit the Partners for Fish and Wildlife Program.

 October 2013, Irene Sprecher won the Two Chiefs’ Award, a national award presented annually to recognize people and teams that work collaboratively to support conservation and forest stewardship, for her lead role in developing the Joint Forestry MOU.
 Award winners are selected by the Chiefs of the USDA Forest Service (USFS) and Natural Resources Conservation Service (NRCS).

 In August 2013, two new Conservation Reserve Enhancement Program (CREP) planners were hired; Puaonaona Stibbart and Grant Kow.
 Kow will be assisting Hawaii island while Stibbart will be creating assisting Oahu, Maui county, and Kauai.
 To date, the planners have contacted 54 landowners and have made 31 site visits to encourage enrollment in CREP!

 CTAHR Forestry Extension Website: Links and publications regarding forestry information